 - In a large mixing bowl, add flour, paprika, salt, pepper, cayenne pepper, garlic powder, garlic salt and onion powder.
 Mix well.

 - Remove chicken from baggie and dredge in the flour mixture.
-Save the extra flour mixture for the gravy.)
+(Save the extra flour mixture for the gravy.
+You will need ½ cup)

 - Heat large skillet on med high and add the olive oil.